Zelaron/Sprecher-Network/README.md

 ### Batch Experiments

-The modernized `sn_sweeps.py` script can run a comprehensive suite of experiments in parallel.
+The `sn_sweeps.py` script can run a comprehensive suite of experiments in parallel.

 ```
 # List all available sweeps